hfridholm/korsord/NOTES.md

 - add random "ligtning", by changing the word when it goes "segt" (let the algorithm try another word and see if it breakes through)

-I don't know if this is true anymore:

-- something is wrong: when I run the program multiple times, I get different best grids if the algorithm really checks every combination, I would get the same best every time.

-Memory allocations

-memory should be allocated in large chunks
-The size of the allocated memory should be larger than count It can be allcoated in powers of 2 (2, 4, 8, 16).
-When to realloc: when count is at one of these powers of 2.

-- Prevent words from stacking SQUARE_BLOCk after each other The following horizontal word would stack block squares:

-  #_HELLO_ -> ##HELLO#

-- add block_count to grid_t
-  (when block_count is large based on square_count, that is an indicator that something must change)

 new best grid: 868
 new best grid: 872